adsy2010/LaravelStripeWrapper/README.md

 Laravel stripe wrapper intends to take the hassle out of setting up credentials and communicating them to the Stripe API.

-To install from composer run the following (not live yet)
+To install from composer run the following (this is an alpha release and no automatic versions are available yet)

-    composer require adsy2010/laravelstripewrapper
+    composer require adsy2010/laravel-stripe-wrapper:v0.0.1-alpha

 Add the provider to your service providers array in `config/app.php`